- Environmental Health & SafetyEnvironmental Health & Safety

 The SWPPP shall apply to all of Amherst College, including faculty, staff, students, outside contractors and visitors.
 The College must limit environmental damage by reducing the amounts of potential pollutants that it places upon the ground and roadways during construction activities, management of ice and snow, disposal of wastes and the control of pests and weeds.
 Amherst College General Construction Stormwater Permit # MAR12AC43 (Active)

-Amherst College New Science Center Stormwater Permit # MAR12AB90 (Active)
+Amherst College New Science Center Stormwater Permit # MAR12AB90 (Inactive) - Project Postponed in 2013

 It will be the general responsibility of the Amherst College Grounds and Landscaping Supervisor and his/her department to minimize, whenever possible, the negative environmental impact caused by the application of fungicides, herbicides, insecticides, pesticides, calcium and sodium chloride and the newest forms of ice and snow control.
 The Amherst College Police and Facilities Departments will monitor parking lots and roadways for the accidental and intentional discharge or release of antifreeze, gasoline, oil and other motor vehicle fluids, and will report same to Environmental Health and Safety for clean-up and disposal.
 Each person on campus is responsible for their own automobiles and any fluids that may be discharged from them.